 Halvor William Sanden

 Bold draws attention.
-Not in order to point at its own importance, but usually at what comes next.
-It basically says “look at me, I have a great suggestion, how about reading the following text, this is what it's about”.
-That's why it should more or less be used only for titles and headings.
+But it’s not itself that’s important but what comes next.
+It basically says, “look at me, read the following text, this is what it’s about”.
+That’s why its use should, strictly speaking, be limited to titles and headings.

-Since headers usually come with heir own bold styling, we are left with only full paragraphs where we can use strong and b tags.
+Since headings usually come in bold and we don’t use inline bold, we are left with whole paragraphs where we can use the strong element and the b element.
+The two have distinct use cases.

-Using strong adds weight semantically, in the code, as well.
-Just like bold text visually competes with the headers, so will the code potentially.
-Considering that bold paragraphs might be used on their own, where using titles doesn't make sense, for instance in a short commercial message of some sorts, strong seems like the best fit.
-It's not a header and it is more important than plain text.
+Using strong adds meaning to the code.
+Like bold text visually competes with the headers, so will the strong text.
+Considering that bold paragraphs might be used independently, where titles don’t make sense, for instance, in intros or short commercial messages, strong seems the best fit.
+It’s not a heading, and it is more important than plain text.

-Since bold shouldn't be used inline, we turn to italics to mark emphasis.
-Italics are also two different things, for which both em and i is needed.
-While humans can discern the different meanings based on visuals, computers cannot without specific code.
-For emphasis, it's imperative to use em.
-For styling titles, names, foreign words and other things that haven't earned any emphasis, but still need to be in italics, the i tag should be used.
+We use italics mainly for two different things, for which both the em element and the i element are needed.
+While humans can discern the difference based on context and orthography, computers need specific code.
+For emphasis, it’s imperative to use em.
+For styling titles, names, foreign words and other things that we aren’t emphasising but still need to be in italics, we use the i element.

-Simple enough until we get to nesting, where we must still avoid bold.
-In such instances, it's helpful to remember that it's not the italic shape that provides meaning, but the difference from the surrounding text.
-It means that inside the italic text, the regular text has the same meaning.
+When we get to nesting, things become more complex, but as long as we write and program as we intend to be understood, we can manage it.
+It’s helpful to remember that it’s not the italic visual itself that provides meaning but the difference from the surrounding text.
+It means that inside the italic text, the regular text is the difference, the contrast.

-We can nest tags to get the correct semantics in code and typography.
-This means that every other level should be regular:
+We can nest elements to get the correct semantics in code and typography; only every other level should be italic:

 em, i {